Energy Systems for Commercial Applications

 Talk to us today about how a Thinair green energy system can minimise or eliminate your fluctuating energy costs, demonstrate your corporate social responsibility, and power your on- or off- grid commercial venture.

 Capacity Ratings of Small Wind Turbines

-Small wind turbines generate electricity when the wind is consistent, making it especially useful as part of a combined system such as Powercrate.
-Wind turbines on their own tend to generate up to 40% of their rated capacity every hour.
-In a Dunedin-based study of a wind-and-solar generation solution, the Thinair delivered 36% of the power generated annually, and up to 75% in winter months.
+Small wind turbines generate electricity when the wind is consistent, making it especially useful as part of a combined system such as PowerCrate.
+Well placed wind turbines can generate up to 40% of their rated capacity (averaged hourly).
+In an “apples-to-apples”, Dunedin-based study of a wind-and-solar generation solution, the Thin Air delivered 36% of the power generated annually, and up to 75% in winter months.

 Excess Wind Electricity Generated can be Sold to Power Retailers

 When more electricity is generated than can be used, it can be sold back to the grid.
 When considering small scale wind turbines and their connection to the grid, consider the buy-back rates on offer by suppliers.
 It might be advisable to switch from your current retailer to access a better buy-back rate.

 For those businesses that are not connected to the grid, you are likely to find it more economical and cost-effective in the long term to install a small wind turbine with either a solar electricity or micro-hydro system.
 This off-grid system will ultimately yield free energy, whereas a connection to an electricity network may cost as much as $25 000 per km.

 Export Thinair wind turbine packed for shipping to the Solomon Islands.